reconhub/incidence/cran-comments.md

+## Notes to CRAN

+This submission of incidence will break the current versions of the following packages:

+ - epitrix
+ - projections

+These packages will be submitted to CRAN pending approval of this submission.

 ## Test environments

 * ubuntu 16.04, R 3.5.1
 * ubuntu 14.04 (on travis-ci), R 3.5.1
 * win-builder (devel [2018-08-20 r75173] and release)